Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Credit: Sigmund

 PET (code 1, drinks bottles, clear food packaging) recycles well.
 HDPE (code 2, milk bottles, detergent bottles) recycles well.
 Polypropylene (code 5) is increasingly collected kerbside but recycles less cleanly.
-The rest – PVC, LDPE, polystyrene, mixed plastics – almost never recycle in practice, according to the 2024 Big Plastic Count survey by Greenpeace UK and Everyday Plastic, which estimated that only around 17% of UK household plastic is actually recycled, with the majority being incinerated.
+The rest – PVC, LDPE, polystyrene, mixed plastics – almost never recycle in practice, according to the 2024 Big Plastic Count, run by Greenpeace UK and Everyday Plastic — the UK’s largest plastic waste survey, involving 225,000 participants across 77,000 households — which estimated that only around 17% of UK household plastic is actually recycled, with around 58% incinerated and the remainder landfilled or exported.

 The practical upshot: when you do have to buy plastic, choose codes 1 or 2 where possible.
 But recognise that the recycling symbol on most other plastics is the manufacturer’s aspiration, not the council’s capability.
 For the longer explanation, see our biodegradable, compostable, recyclable guide.